15 boxes: Inside the long, strange trip of Trump’s classified records

 In his private Mar-a-Lago office, Trump has displayed a miniature replica of one of the black slats from the wall he promised to build at the nation’s southern border, and which became a rallying cry for him and his conservative base.

-Also hanging there is a high-quality laser print of “The Republican Club” by artist Andy Thomas, which depicts a trim-looking Trump — clad in his signature red tie, drinking a Diet Coke — chatting with former Republican presidents; the painting was gifted to him by Rep. Darrell Issa (R-Calif.) and previously hung in the West Wing.
-On a different part of the wall sits another large photo — of Marine One hovering in front of Mt.
-Rushmore, when the former president visited there to celebrate the 4th of July — that previously hung in the hallway of the West Wing.
+Also hanging there is a high-quality laser print of “The Republican Club” by artist Andy Thomas, which depicts a trim-looking Trump — clad in his signature red tie, drinking a Diet Coke — chatting with former Republican presidents.
+The painting was given to him by Rep. Darrell Issa (R-Calif.) and previously hung in the West Wing.
+On a different part of the wall sits another large photo — of Marine One hovering in front of Mount Rushmore, when the former president visited there to celebrate the Fourth of July — that previously hung in the hallway of the West Wing.

 “The Clintons had to return gifts, and there were lots of presidents who didn’t write anything down, or not keeping emails, but I don’t know of a story since 1978 of a president leaving with this much material,” said Julian Zelizer, a presidential historian at Princeton University.
 “I can’t give you someone worse than Trump.”